saidwivedi/POCO/README.md

 ## Pretrained Models

-To run the demo, please download the pretrained models and necessary files from [here](https://keeper.mpdl.mpg.de/f/2a5c9137cb024abc9fd2/?dl=1).
+To run the demo, please download the pretrained models and necessary files from [here](https://poco.is.tue.mpg.de/download.php).
+Note that the Downloads url works only after sign in -- you need to register first and agree with our license.

 After downloading, unzip the file and ensure that the contents are placed in a folder named `./data`.

 ## Demo